HashKillerOfficial/HashKiller/README.md

 HashKiller is licensed under the MIT license.

 # Wordlist
-Before using the application, please remember to unpack the wordlist, which is provided in a .rar file.
+Before using the application, remember to unpack the wordlist, which is provided in a .rar file.
+Unpack it in the same directory as the main app.